ashstevens-dev/drupal-8-custom-jokes-api-block-module/README.md

 Place the block in the region you'd like it to show - it will be called ``Jokes API block`` in the list.
 In the Output Limit field, type in how many jokes you would like to display in the block.

 ## :sparkles: Moving on
-This module is the simplest example of showing how you can create a simple custom module in Drupal 8 and how you can integrate an API's fetched data inside of a block.
+This is an example to show how you can create a simple custom module in Drupal 8 and how you can integrate an API's fetched data inside of a block.
 It can be easily expanded on and modified for other applications.